By Patrick Vala-Haymes

 “Do not go cock-strutting before your Aunt Helena.
 She’s a woman of refinement and will not suffer your arrogance.”

 His face betrayed nothing, as though my leaving were common.
 His feet were anchored, his legs bowed in a stance that worked equally well for judging the tilt of a wagon or the gait of a horse.
 I could have cursed his steadiness.
 Instead, I ran at him.
-I tossed my sword aside, kicked my skirts away, and leapt into his arms, wrapping myself around him and holding tight with every muscle I could summon.
+I tossed my sword aside, kicked my skirts away, and leaped into his arms, wrapping myself around him and holding tight with every muscle I could summon.

 My tears ran onto his neck and to his shirt.
 My father, who had never so much as patted my head in the view of men, drew a great breath and whispered my name.
 I was such a light weight for his powerful arms; I realized then he would not push me away.
 Instead, he made the labor mine.
 He relaxed his grip and waited for me to lower myself to the ground.
 He retrieved my sword and pressed it into my hand.